shamique202/shamique202/README.md

 ## VOLUNTEER EXPERIENCE

-Women Who Code, Remote | August 2021 – Present
+Mentor, Women Who Code | August 2021 – Present
-MENTOR

 * Educate and guide young women on coding and embracing gender diversity in the technology industry.
 * Establish relationships and provide inspiration and motivation to empower more women to pursue careers in technology